auroraai-bot-platform/rasa-webchat/README.md

 </script>
 ```

-⚠️ Leave the version tag, if you always want the latest version of the auroraai-bot-platform/rasa-webchat.
-But if you want to control when to update the widget, we recommend adding a version tag, e.g for version 1.0.0 https://cdn.jsdelivr.net/npm/@auroraai-bot-platform/rasa-webchat@1.0.0/lib/index.js.
+⚠️ Leave the version tag as 'latest' if you always want the latest version of the auroraai-bot-platform/rasa-webchat.
+But if you want to control when to update the widget, we recommend adding a version tag, e.g for version 1.0.0 'https://cdn.jsdelivr.net/gh/auroraai-bot-platform/rasa-webchat@main/builds/1.0.0.js'
-The available versions of the auroraai-bot-platform/rasa-webchat can be seen in https://www.npmjs.com/package/@auroraai-bot-platform/rasa-webchat?activeTab=versions.
+The available versions of the auroraai-bot-platform/rasa-webchat can be seen in https://github.com/auroraai-bot-platform/rasa-webchat/tree/main/builds.

 About images: `width` and `height` define the size in pixels that images in messages are crop-scaled to.
 If not present, the image will scale to the maximum width of the container and the image.